edouardu/edouardu.github.com/README.md

 As for myself, I'm a product designer in both the physical and digital domain — previously I've worked on simple medical devices, housewares for OXO, and environmental products for Henkel.
 Currently I'm building digital tools at IBM for the every-person.

-My various projects on github are a public effort to more-deelpy integrate technical foundations of digital design into my toolkit.
+My various projects on github are a public effort to more-deeply integrate technical foundations of digital design into my toolkit.
 I never once intended on crafting simple aesthetic sheathes to go over engineered designs.
 Good Design is Good Engineering.

 —